Jannissss/direct-ssh/README.md

 ## Tested environments

 Direct-SSH has not yet been thoroughly tested under different circumstances.
-This are the specifications that Direct-SSH has been tested in yet:
+These are the specifications that Direct-SSH has been tested in yet:

 * Raspberry Pi 3B running Ubuntu server 22.04.4 LTS